When Can Police Search My Car in Ohio?

 What If the “Evidence” Needed to Search My Car Is in “Plain View?”

 Let’s say that the police have stopped you for a legitimate legal reason and discover possible evidence of a crime in plain view.
-While speaking to you, they see a small bag of marijuana (or another drug) in your car’s cup holder.
+While speaking to you, they see a small bag of marijuana in your car’s cup holder.
 Here is where “probable cause” can appropriately be used against you.

 The police now have visible, immediate, and apparent evidence of a crime.